Stage IV Stampede State Captains Guide

 • Jot down four or five main points that you want to make in your presentation.

-• Have the Stampede web page, and especially the legislative fact sheet, in front of you during the practice and actual Congressional visits to refer, for example, to the names and bill numbers of particular bills.
+• Have the legislative fact sheet, in front of you during the practice and actual Congressional visits to refer, for example, to the names and bill numbers of particular bills.

 • Encourage everyone to listen to the Congressional Reenactment before conducting their role play of a Congressional meeting.